perlarenee/Drawer-Menu-WL/readme.txt

 Absolutely!
 The plugin was designed with Divi Theme Builder in mind and works perfectly with it.

+= Can I use multiple drawer menus on the same page? =

+No, only one `[drawer_menu]` shortcode per page is allowed to prevent conflicts.
+However, you can use multiple `[drawer_hamburger]` shortcodes to create multiple trigger points for the same drawer.

 == Screenshots ==

 1. Drawer menu open with custom content and navigation